qbalsdon/qbalsdon.github.io/draft/effective-communication.markdown

 ### Failing fast

-1. The power of blocking
+1. Speak their language (The power of blocking)
 2. Mention people
 3. Go beyond the board